Hobart and William Smith Colleges: Key buildings

-Goldstein Family Carriage House, was built by William J. King in 1882 and was renovated in 2006 to house a digital imaging lab and a photo studio with a darkroom for black-and-white photography.
+Goldstein Family Carriage House was built by William J. King in 1882 and was renovated in 2006 to house a digital imaging lab and a photo studio with a darkroom for black-and-white photography.

 Warren Hunting Smith Library, in the center of the campus, houses 385,000 volumes, 12,000 periodicals, and more than 8,000 VHS and DVD videos.
 In 1997, the library underwent a major renovation, undergoing several improvements, such as the addition of multimedia centers, and the addition to its south side of the L. Thomas Melly Academic Center, a spacious, modern location for "round the clock" study.

 Napier Hall, attached to the Rosenberg Hall, houses several classrooms and was completed in 1994.

 Rosenberg Hall, named for Henry A. Rosenberg (Hobart '52), is an annex of Lansing and Eaton Hall, the original science buildings.
 Rosenberg houses many labs and offices.

 Lansing Hall, built in 1954, is home to Sciences and Mathematics.
-The building is named for John Ernest Lansing, Professor of Chemistry (1905–1948), who twice served as acting president.
+The building is named after John Ernest Lansing, Professor of Chemistry (1905–1948), who twice served as acting president.

-Eaton Hall, is named for Elon Howard Eaton, Professor of Biology (1908–1935).
+Eaton Hall, is named for Elon Howard Eaton, a Professor of Biology (1908–1935).
 Eaton, one of New York's outstanding ornithologists, was one of the professors brought to campus with William Smith grant funds.
 Eaton Hall is a part of the science complex at the south end of the Hobart Quad, which consists of Lansing, Rosenberg, and Napier.